permutationlock/libaven/README.md

-# libaven: a tiny portable C library and build system
+# libaven: a tiny portable C library, pretty-printer, and build system

 I love programming in C, but I always need slices, optionals, and result types (a.k.a. "errors as values").